How To Tell if a Mirena IUD Has Moved | Clear Signs Explained

 Spotting changes early can make all the difference when managing a shifted Mirena IUD.
 Pay close attention to string length variations during self-checks alongside any new pelvic pain or abnormal bleeding patterns.

-If something feels off—don’t wait around hoping it’ll fix itself—contact your healthcare provider immediately for an exam and possibly an ultrasound scan.
+If something feels off—don’t wait around hoping it’ll fix itself—contact your healthcare provider promptly for an exam and possibly an ultrasound scan.

-Remember: The key indicators include altered string length or absence, unusual pelvic discomfort especially during sex or movement, irregular spotting/bleeding outside your normal cycle, and confirmation through imaging tests.
+Remember: The key indicators include altered string length or absence, feeling hard plastic instead of just strings, unusual pelvic discomfort especially during sex or movement, irregular spotting/bleeding outside your normal cycle, and confirmation through imaging tests.

 Staying informed about how to tell if a Mirena IUD has moved empowers you to maintain control over your reproductive health safely and effectively without unnecessary delays.